Sharp upper bounds for the number of fixed points components of two and three symmetries of handlebodies: Preliminaries and previous results

 \subsection{Extended Kleinian groups}

 We denote by $\widehat{\mathbb M}$ the group of M\"obius and extended M\"obius transformations (the composition of a M\"o\-bius transformation with the complex conjugation) and by $\mathbb M$ its index two subgroup of M\"obius transformations.
 The group $\widehat{\mathbb M}$ can also be viewed, by the Poincar\'e extension theorem, as the group of hyperbolic isometries of the hyperbolic space ${\mathbb H}^{3}$; in this case, ${\mathbb M}$ is the group of orientation-preserving ones.
 M\"obius transformations are classified into {\it parabolic}, {\it loxodromic} (including hyperbolic) and {\it elliptic}.
 Similarly, extended M\"obius transformations are classified into {\it pseudo-parabolic} (the square is parabolic), {\it glide-reflections} (the square is hyperbolic), {\it pseudo-elliptic} (the square is elliptic), {\it reflections} (of order two admitting a circle of fixed points on $\widehat{\mathbb C}$) and {\it imaginary reflections} (of order two and having no fixed points on $\widehat{\mathbb C}$).
-Each imaginary reflection in $\widehat{\mathbb M}$ has exactly one fixed point in ${\mathbb H}^{3}$ and this point determines such reflection uniquely.
+Each imaginary reflection has exactly one fixed point in ${\mathbb H}^{3}$ and this point determines such reflection uniquely.
 If $K$ is a subgroup of $\widehat{\mathbb M}$ not contained in ${\mathbb M}$, then $K^{+}=K \cap {\mathbb M}$ is its {\it canonical orientation-preserving subgroup}.
 A {\it Kleinian group} is a discrete subgroup of ${\mathbb M}$ and an {\it extended Kleinian group} is a discrete subgroup of $\widehat{\mathbb M}$ necessarily containing extended M\"obius transformations.
 If $K$ is a (extended) Kleinian group, then its {\it region of discontinuity} is the subset $\Omega$ of $\widehat{\mathbb C}$ composed by the points on which it acts discontinuously.
 Note that $K$ is an extended Kleinian groups if and only if $K^+$ is a Kleinian group; both of them with the same region of discontinuity.